czheng10/multimodal-AVIDDA/README.md

     - `AlertView.swift` - frontend logic for displaying the visual drowsiness alert
     - `AVIDDA.entitlements`- configuration file for advance permissions
     - `OpeningView.swift` - frontend logic for presenting instructions on the introductory pages of our UI
+- `68510FinalProject.ipynb` - Google Colab/Jupyter Notebook outlining our processes for model training and testing, threshold determination, and evaluation

 Other files/subdirectories that appear in this repository are:
 - AVIDDA.xcodeproj - organizational information package for Xcode